eruan22/waste-tracker-f24/README.md

 - Location Services
 ## How to Run:
 - Run node server.js
-- Should be on localhost:3000
+- Should be on localhost:3002
+- View Google Doc for further steps